-1. Uninstall the currently installed display driver and install the latest drivers
+1. Uninstall the display driver and update it

-- Check the Delete the driver software for this device and click OK.
+- Check the Delete the driver software for this device option and click OK.

-Now you should have the default display driver installed.
-You can continue using it, but it’s often advised that you update it with the latest drivers.
-To do this, you’ll need to find your graphic card model, go to your graphic card manufacturer’s website and download the latest drivers.
+Note: Now you should install the default display driver.
+To do this, you’ll need to find your graphic card model, go to your graphic card manufacturer’s website, and download the latest drivers.

 Update drivers automatically